decryptedlayer/HeaderParser/README.md

 # HeaderParser
-Python script to parse email headers
+Python script to parse and extract information from email headers and dup information into a secondary file.